 To make things a little clearer, here's a table of possible use-cases and best proxy solutions for each business case:

-“If you’re torn between choosing Web Scraper or Real-Time Crawler – it depends on what target sites you want to scrape.
-If it’s a big search engine or any e-commerce site.
-This way you’ll have the highest chance to successfully gather data from multiple targets without having to worry about managing proxies, avoiding captchas, and scaling your whole infrastructure.”Advises our Lead Dedicated Account Manager, Aleksandras Sulzenko.
+“Choosing what tool to use for you web scraping tasks depends on your target sites.
+Our Scraper APIs are the best option for a big search engine or any e-commerce site.
+This way you’ll have the highest chance to successfully gather data from multiple targets without having to worry about managing proxies, avoiding captchas, and scaling your whole infrastructure.”

 We hope this article has helped with your web scraping project planning and answered proxy related questions a bit more thoroughly.